jof/dotfiles/README.md

 First, install Capistrano if it is not present already:

+    # For any generic Ruby environment.
     gem install capistrano

+    # For Debian
+    apt-get install capistrano

 Then, to deploy to a specific host, call the "deploy" task, while passing in the "hostname" option.